Price (USD)

 2cm

-Direct comparison of shared and unique specifications from each device profile.
-(26 differences, 0 overlaps)
+Direct comparison of every spec from each device profile.

 | Specification | Kingtons Black Widow | XMAX V3 Nano |